Alongside every great doctor is an exceptional team

 Dr. Azam suggests steering clear of processed foods, since they often contain high levels of fat, salt and sugar.
 Too much processed food can lead to heart disease, obesity, diabetes, cancer and more.

-Instead, Dr. Azam says to opt for fresh and lean foods, like the low-sauce sushi options, fruit or an acai bowl.
+Instead, Dr. Azam recommends opting for fresh, lean foods, like low-sauce sushi, fruit or an acai bowl.
 Swap pizza slices loaded with processed meats for veggie pizza, and instead of beef burgers with lots of sauce, try a veggie burger or choose a lettuce-wrapped option.

 When it comes to the kids, Dr. Azam says that kids love fresh fruit, which is readily available at the park.
 “Raw peanuts are fine, too, for kids over 3 who aren’t allergic,” he says.